On detecting harmonic oscillations: Problem description

+\item[$(N_2)$] The last decision problem is a natural extension of $(N_1)$: we consider the problem of testing a nonparametric nuisance hypothesis against a nonparametric signal alternative that the useful signal $s\in\cS^{N,\epsilon_s}_{d_s}$ is present:

+Note that problem ($N_1$) is a particular case of ($N_2$) with $\epsilon_s=0$. \end{enumerate} In the sequel, we refer to the sequences obeying $H_0$ (resp., $H_1=H_1(\rho)$) as \textsl{nuisance} (resp., \textsl{signal}) sequences.

-Let $\varphi(\cdot)$ be a test, i.e. a Borel function on $\bR^N$ taking values in $\{0,1\}$, which receives on input observation (\ref{eqobs}) (along with the data participating in the description of $H_0$ and $H_1$).
-The event $\{\varphi(y)=1\}$ corresponds to rejecting the hypothesis $H_0$, while $\{\varphi(y)=0\}$ implies that $H_1$ is rejected.
+Let $\varphi(\cdot)$ be a test, that is, a Borel function on $\bR^N$ taking values in $\{0,1\}$, which receives on input observation (\ref {eqobs}) (along with {parameters describing} $H_0$ and $H_1$).
+The event [4] $\{\varphi(y)=1\}$ corresponds to rejecting the hypothesis $H_0$, while $\{\varphi(y)=0\}$ implies that $H_1$ is rejected.
 The quality of the test is characterized by the error probabilities -- the probabilities of rejecting erroneously each of the hypotheses:

-We define the {\em risk of the test} as
+We define the \emph{risk of the test} as

 Let $\alpha\in(0,1/2)$ be given.
-In this paper we address the following question: {\sl for the testing problems above, what is the smallest possible $\rho$ such that one can distinguish $(1-\alpha)$-reliably between the hypotheses $H_0$ and $H_1=H_1(\rho)$ via observation {\rm (\ref{eqobs})}} (i.e., is such that ${\rm Risk}(\varphi,\rho)\leq\alpha$).
-In the sequel, we refer to such $\rho$ as to {\em $\alpha$-resolution} in the testing problem in question, and our goal is to find reasonably tight upper and lower bounds on this resolution along with the test underlying the upper bound.
+In this paper, we address the following question: \textsl{for the testing problems above, what is the smallest possible $\rho$ such that one can distinguish $(1-\alpha )$-reliably between the hypotheses $H_0$ and $H_1=H_1(\rho)$ via observation} (\ref{eqobs}) (i.e., is such that $\Risk(\varphi,\rho)\leq\alpha$).
+In the sequel, we refer to such $\rho$ as to \emph{$\alpha $-resolution} in the testing problem in question, and our goal is to find reasonably tight upper and lower bounds on this resolution along with the test underlying the upper bound.

-\section{Basic Test and Upper Resolution Bounds}
+\section{Basic test and upper resolution bounds}